 Part 2: Halls of Stone

 As they crossed the street, a dull ache began to worm its way through Tomas’ shoulder.
-He rubbed it absentmindedly as they walked through the big wooden doors.
+He rubbed it absentmindedly as they walked through the doors.

-Inside was a room unlike any Tomas had ever seen.
-Easily twice the height of Grant’s dining room[, and probably more, by my reckoning].
-The room was long, too, with numerous doors and entryways set into the walls.
+Beyond the wooden doors was a room unlike any Tomas had ever seen.
+Easily twice the height of Grant’s dining room[, and probably more, by my reckoning], the room was long, too, with numerous doors and entryways set into the walls.
 These allowed people of varying ages and ethnicities into the gigantic hall, where they brushed busily by each other, as if they were each on some extremely important mission.
 At the far end stood a huge door.
 Though it seemed it was kept closed, the man and woman posted before it didn’t seem to be keeping anyone out.

 All of this was lost on Tomas, though.
 His shoulder had begun to throb, and weaving through the crowd were people wearing disturbingly familiar capes—capes that took him back to a chilly night in the fields near his home.
 Few wore their hoods, but Tomas recognized them regardless.
 Kari was on edge, too; her hands were both clenched tightly.
 Could she sense his unease or was she put off for her own reasons?